yeetzhi/computing-work/README.md

 i like to sleep
 i like to eat
 i hate homework
-i play soul knight and brawl stars i am social i am also anti social i have anger management issues
+i play brawl stars
+i am anti social
+i have anger management issues